ELI Fall 2020 Schedule

 Teamwork & Collaboration

 Teamwork is more than wearing the team uniform.
 Teamwork is the fusion of different elements into a powerful goal-oriented force.
-This workshop will discuss the group formation process and how it evolves over time.
-The session will explore how individual differences between group members can be a strength instead of a weakness.
-Techniques and principles of proper and effective collaboration will also be presented.
+This session will dive into the concept of teams and discuss who is included in teams and who is excluded.
+This session will look into how identity plays a role in community and teamwork and reveal the ways in which strengths intersect with collaboration.
+The session will explore how individual differences between group members can be a strength instead of a weakness, how teamwork can tranform into advocacy work, and how such collaborations can leave a lasting impact on communities in the name of social justice.

 Presenter: Amelia Bachtiar & Earnet Jones, Guest Lecturers